jenniferolenchak/HollanderGroup/README.md

 In this section, each group member needs to provide a brief description of what they worked on during the sprint.
 Keep this short and to the point.
 Your trello board and commit history will provide the details

-* Jennifer Olenchak -
+* Jennifer Olenchak - Created Velocity Chart, Updated Front-End of Website, Created Demonstration.
-* Robin Perlman -
+* Robin Perlman - Created Dashboard with Links to All Other Pages, Updated Logout System, Created Burndown Chart.
-* Amen Naeem -
+* Amen Naeem - Updated System Design Documents and Added More Information Regarding Diagrams.
-* Allen Pereira -
+* Allen Pereira - Updated User Settings Page and Added Functionalities.
-* Charles McCampbell-Hill -
+* Charles McCampbell-Hill - Updated Login System.
+Added Security Measures to Login.